-The user experience (UX) of a product determines whether it succeeds or fails.
-If a product is usable and intuitive, the end user can navigate your website or app and accomplish tasks with ease.
+A product's user experience (UX) determines whether it succeeds or fails.
+If a product is usable and intuitive, the end user can easily navigate your website or app and become your customer.
 If not, the experience becomes difficult.

 The goal of UX is to design products that can be used successfully by every potential user, regardless of ability.
 More succinctly: The best UX is accessible UX.
-Here are 11 best practices to help define and achieve UX accessibility goals:
+Keep reading for 11 best practices to help define and achieve UX accessibility goals: